 or in Midwest:

-There were two conferences in honor of Dusa's Birthday.
+There were two conferences in honor of Dusa McDuff's Birthday.
 Follow the links below for more details:

 Topological and Quantitative Aspects of Symplectic Manifolds, A Conference in Honor of Dusa McDuff's 70th Birthday, March 17-20, 2016, Columbia University, NY

-Symplectic Geometry and Topology: Conference in honour of Dusa McDuff, ICMS, July 25-29, 2016, Edinburgh, Scotland
+Symplectic Geometry and Topology: Conference in honor of Dusa McDuff, ICMS, July 25-29, 2016, Edinburgh, Scotland

 Some other exciting conference announcements: